MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

     :::image type="content" source="media/liberty-on-aro/azure-portal-obtain-service-principal-client-id.png" alt-text="Screenshot of Azure portal showing service principal client ID." lightbox="media/liberty-on-aro/azure-portal-obtain-service-principal-client-id.png":::

-- Create a new application secret.
+- Create a new client secret.
   - Select **Certificates & secrets**.
   - Select **Client secrets**, then **New client secret**.
   - Provide a description of the secret, and a duration.
 When done, select **Add**.
   - After the client secret is added, the value of the client secret is displayed.
-Copy this value because you won't be able to retrieve the key later.
+Copy this value because you won't be able to retrieve it later.

-You've created your Azure AD application, service principal and client secret.
+Now you've created your Azure AD application, service principal and client secret.

 ## Deploy IBM WebSphere Liberty or Open Liberty on Azure Red Hat OpenShift